-While the local Chamber of Commerce doesn’t really tout this feature, Pacific Grove, California is the world leader for a town or city with the most number of people killed by Great White sharks.
+While the local Chamber of Commerce doesn’t tout this Guiness-like natural phenomenon, Pacific Grove, California is a world leader for a town or city with the most number of people killed by Great White sharks.

 1952: December 7